Minh111104/Odora/README.md

-# 🌸 Odora – Multisensory Memory Capture
+# 🌸 Odora — Scent Memory Journal

 **Because sometimes, remembering how something smelled is just as powerful as smelling it again.**

 Odora is a mobile app designed to help homesick students recreate scent memories through multisensory triggers.
-Using AI-generated descriptions, ambient sounds, and family voices, we bring students closer to home—one meal at a time.
+Using AI-generated descriptions and ambient sounds, we bring students closer to home—one meal at a time.

 ## 🎯 The Problem